Statutory Maternity Pay - how it is worked out

 If you have a salary sacrifice arrangement in place during the period used to work out your SMP, the SMP average weekly earnings calculation will be based on your contractual earnings which count for NI contributions.
 This could mean that your average weekly earnings may not reach the lower earnings limit (LEL) for payment.

 If you are a student who is getting a bursary, your bursary is not treated as earnings for SMP purposes.

 How SMP is paid

 Your employer will usually pay you SMP in the same way and at the same time as your normal wages.

-SMP is treated as earnings so your employer will deduct income tax and NI contributions.
+SMP is treated as earnings so your employer will take off income tax and NI contributions.
 Your employer may also make other deductions that would be made from your pay such as trade union subscriptions and pension contributions.